Creative photography – to separate or not to separate, that is the question?

 Which section would you place it in?
 Is it a montage? has it had a significant number of tweaks to make it really not a straight image? or is it in fact a straight image?
 What do you think?

 Answer: The owl was taken at 1/200 sec at f/7.1, ISO 320 on an 11 mm lens on a 1.5 crop sensor.
 Most people say it is definitely a montage but it is actually a single shot.
 The original image has only been cropped, vignetted and slightly sharpened.
 These I would consider to be simple image corrections, not remedial work to save my “bad photography”.

 This is a montage but has been created to look as real as possible.
 If I were given the choice, I would enter it into an open section – but many might wish to put it into a creative section, because it is a composite, where it would compete alongside surreal images and images with special effects.
 Unfortunately, images placed into creative sections tend to be expected to look creative…and this doesn’t.

 I am not immune to the problems of the average club member, who dislikes competing against someone with better photo-editing skills and therefore stops competing.
-I have experienced their expressions of dissatisfaction myself and it was largely adverse comments from other members which led me to stop competing at Oldham PS and contributed to my decision lately to join Wigan 10.
-I do not blame people who feel that way or who demand separation of images, but what I would say is: “be careful how you write your rules” or you will create a monster that will create more problems than it solves.
+I have experienced their expressions of dissatisfaction myself and it was largely adverse comments from other members which led me to stop competing at Oldham PS and contributed to my decision to join Wigan 10.
+I do not blame people who feel that way or who demand separation of images, but what I would say is: “be careful how you write your rules” or you will create more problems than you solve.

 © Christine Widdall First Published: 1 May 2013